ENTREPRENEURSHIP

 • You cannot claim the self-employed deduction, start-up deduction, SME exemption or Dutch Small Businesses Scheme.

-Shareholders of a limited liability company
+Shareholders of a bv

-Personal and expert advice LLC
+Personal and expert advice bv

 Discover our recent knowledge base articles